polterguy/polterguy.github.io/index.md

 The SQL API generator allows you to secure your endpoints, declare what arguments your endpoint can handle, use all 5 most common HTTP verbs for your endpoints, etc. You can use it with SQL Server, MySQL, MariaDB, PostgreSQL or SQLite - However, you need to write SQL that is valid for your particular database type as you create your endpoints.
-Some use cases can be found below.

-* Statistics
-* Reports
-* Endpoints for charts
-* Etc, etc, etc

 ## SQL Studio

 Magic allows you to visually design your database using a graphical user interface.
-No need to mess with complex SQL DDL.
-Use SQL Studio to visually design your database and save hours of searching the web for the correct syntax to use when creating foreign keys or needing other constructs rarely if ever remembered by the human brain.
 SQL Studio supports the following databases.

 * Microsoft SQL Server
 * PostgreSQL